sweeneychris/TheiaSfM/docs/source/sfm.rst

   .. function:: void AlignPointCloudsUmeyama(const int num_points, const double left[], const double right[], double rotation[], double translation[], double* scale)

-    This function estimates the 3D similiarty transformation using the least squares method of [Umeyama]_.
+    This function estimates the 3D similarty transformation using the least squares method of [Umeyama]_.
 The returned rotation, translation, and scale align the left points to the right such that :math:`Right = s * R * Left + t`.